 I have been privileged in my recovery in many ways.

 There is no question that our supports are crucial in our healing.
-In terms of healing, only some people have family with a vested interest in their recovery.
-Not everyone recovering from a major mental health diagnosis has family willing to take on the challenges associated with supporting someone they love carrying on the fight against a mental health diagnosis.
+In terms of healing, only some people have a family with a vested interest in their recovery.
+Not everyone recovering from a significant mental health diagnosis has a family willing to take on the challenges of supporting someone they love carrying on the fight against a mental health disorder.

-Ultimately, I have been privileged to live-out my existence in a manner in which my friends, family, financial status, and cultural background have all been key players in hurling me closer to my healing & recovery.
-Many people continue to struggle without the necessary resources they need to continue moving forward in their journey carrying a mental health diagnosis.
+Ultimately, I have been privileged to live-out my existence in a manner in which my friends, family, financial status, and cultural background have all been critical players in hurling me closer to my healing & recovery.
+Many people continue to struggle without the necessary resources they need to keep moving forward in their journey carrying a mental health diagnosis.
 So, when you encounter people in your life that need help: